-- Computers come in different shapes and sizes.
-Therefore, the installation procedures in this manual apply generally and you should compare the illustrations here with your computer. - A Philips screwdriver is required. - The documentation for your computer should come in handy during the installation.
-Have it ready by your side. - If you have an existing modem non Plug-and-Play installed in your computer, you must first de-install its modem drivers before you remove the card.
-Refer to the documentation of your existing modem card for more details. - If your existing modem is Plug-and-Play, then you can proceed to install your new modem card.
+- The graphics and illustrations shown in this manual may differ from what you see in your system, but the steps still apply. - A Philips screwdriver is required. - The documentation for your computer should come in handy during the installation.
+Have it ready by your side. - If you have an existing non Plug-and-Play modem installed in your computer, you must first un-install its modem drivers before you remove the card.
+Refer to the documentation of your existing modem for details.

+If your existing modem is Plug-and-Play, you may proceed to install your new modem.